Matcha.Guide

 Should I drink matcha on an empty stomach?

-It's best avoided if you're sensitive to caffeine or prone to acid reflux.
+If you're sensitive to caffeine or prone to acid reflux, it's usually better to avoid matcha on an empty stomach.
 Having matcha with or just after a small meal reduces the chance of nausea and stomach irritation.
-A light snack is all you need to make your morning bowl much more comfortable.
+Even a light snack can make your morning bowl much more comfortable.

 Weekly matcha updates